The word ‘interview’ makes us uncomfortable the second we qualify in the category of the interviewee.

 It is important within not only the peer and colleagues but with the higher authorities.
 The in person interviews enables the interviewer to understand the skills of the candidate.

 Moreover, it also helps in identifying the personality of the person via the body language.
 This also helps the interviewee at one point.
 The interviewee can communicate well when he or she can see the reaction and body language of the interviewer.

 Thus, we can conclude that in person interview benefits both the parties via the communication and body language, which is not possible in telephone or video interviews.

-‘Blue colour is so beautiful.
-Sandwich is delicious.’
+‘Blue color is so beautiful.
+The sandwich is delicious.’
 Are the two sentences related?

 They are not related.
 Similarly, in telephone and video interviews, it becomes a bit difficult to continue on the same topic and convey the thoughts clearly.

 For example, if the interviewer asks you about your previous experience, his motive is to look out on how you would involve that experience in future projects.

 In person interviews makes it possible for the interviewee to answer accordingly.
 Moreover, face-to-face communication prevents interruptions.